Take a trip Java

 • Pangandaran and its surroundings

 In southern Java, wild nature meets local culture in an enchanting setting.
-Pangandaran, a small coastal town, is famous for its golden beaches and waves perfect for surfing.
+Pangandaran, a small coastal town, is known for its golden beaches and perfect surfing waves.
 It’s the ideal place to relax and enjoy fresh seafood.

-Nearby, the Pangandaran National Park is home to exceptional flora and fauna.
-Monkeys, exotic birds, and reptiles roam freely in this protected reserve.
-Don’t miss the Batu Karas Cave, where stalactites create a fascinating spectacle.
+Nearby, the Pangandaran National Park is home to remarkable wildlife and lush vegetation.
+Monkeys, exotic birds, and reptiles roam freely through this protected reserve.
+Don’t miss the Batu Karas Cave, where stalactites create a striking natural setting.

-The island of Nusakambangan, nicknamed the “island of crocodiles,” is as intriguing as it is mysterious.
-With its high-security prison and dense jungle, it offers a lesser-known yet captivating side of Java.
-In the fishing villages, locals welcome visitors warmly, and you can even join them for a day at sea.
+The island of Nusakambangan, nicknamed the “Crocodile Island,” is as intriguing as it is mysterious.
+With its high-security prison and dense jungle, it reveals a lesser-known side of Java.
+In the fishing villages, you can share in the locals’ daily life and even head out to sea with them.

 • Ujung Kulon National Park